valeIT/valeIT.github.io/_posts/2019-01-10-create-linux-bootable-drive-from-mac.md

 author: Valentino Urbano
 ---

+We are going to create a USB stick that will allow us to run Linux from mac without having to install it on the main hard disk.
+This way you can always have a Linux distribution with you without taking any space, but at the same time being able to boot to it in minutes.

 _This is not a tutorial, it's more of a note so I'm going to remember how to do something the next time I stumble again on the problem._

 1. Download the image of the operating system (distro).